Bỏ qua đến nội dung

 Building a Home Server with Proxmox

-I’m running a few personal websites for writing and doing random research related to SEO, or running AI models to experiment with new open source applications mainly for learning and study purposes.
-The monthly cost of renting a VPS isn’t that high, but it still feels wasteful because I barely use up the minimum hardware capacity.
-Thinking about it, I also have a spare PC at home — so what if I turn it into a VPS?
+I’m running a few personal websites for writing, researching miscellaneous things related to SEO, or running AI models to test new open source applications mainly for learning and research purposes.
+The monthly cost of renting a VPS isn’t that high, but if you add it up, it still feels wasteful because I almost never use up even the minimum hardware capacity.
+Thinking about it, I’ve also got a spare PC at home, so what if I turned it into a VPS?

 Why I want to build a home server